×

 If you are thinking about moving to Rabat, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Rabat can vary greatly depending on the type of accommodation and the area.
 Generally, renting an apartment in the city center can cost between 500 and 1,000 Moroccan Dirhams (MAD) per month, while renting a house in the suburbs can cost between 1,000 and 2,000 MAD per month.
-Prices for furnished apartments and villas can be significantly higher," wrote a member in Rabat.
+Prices for furnished apartments and villas can be significantly higher," explained one expat living in Rabat, Morocco.

 How do I meet people in Rabat?